This is my honest Amtrack Coast Starlight Review after taking the train Northbound in 2021.

 Yes!!

 I literally loved every minute of this train ride.
-I thought by the end of 33hours I would be itching to get off (I’m quite a restless person) but could have happily done another day on the train.
+I thought by the end of 33 hours I would be itching to get off (I’m quite a restless person), but I could have happily done another day on the train.

 I actually can’t believe how cheap the tickets are for this journey.
 The Amtrak Coast Starlight is not just a form of transport but also an experience in its own right and a great way to take in the vast beauty of the West Coast of the USA.